mmphego/mmphego.github.io/_posts/2024-08-18-How-An-EC2-Instance-Became-My-Go-To-Remote-Development-Solution.md

 ### Deploying the EC2 instance

-Once we have defined our configuration and resources required for our EC2 instance, we can initialize Terraform thereafter deploy our instance
+Once we have defined our configuration and resources required for our EC2 instance, we can initialize Terraform thereafter deploy our instance.

 #### Initialize Terraform